emp3r0r7/WifiBall/README.md

+Here's the updated README file with the additional setup details, prerequisites, and images as requested:

+---

 # Real-Time 3D WiFi Data Visualization

 This project visualizes real-time WiFi data in a 3D environment using [Babylon.js](https://www.babylonjs.com/) and a WebSocket connection to stream data from an Android sensor.
 The data includes access points detected by `airodump-ng`, their signal strength, and the current orientation of the Android device, which is used to position the access points in a 3D space.